Disney’s Animal Kingdom Lodge — Deluxe Resort — Walt Disney World

 AKL has a themed pool, a kids’ wading pool, two outdoor spas (“hot tubs”) and a fitness center.
 There is also a kid’s playground.

-The Uzima Springs pool is the largest on Disney property, over 11,000 square feet.
+The Uzima Springs pool is the second-largest on Disney property at over 11,000 square feet.
 It is also a “Zero-Depth Entry” pool, meaning there is an entrance without steps.
 I saw lots and lots of kids (young ones, too) enjoying the 67-foot long slide and kiddy wade pool area.
 There is no quiet pool at AKL.

-Zahanati Fitness Center is open from 6:00am to 9:00pm at no additional charge to Animal Kingdom Lodge guests 14 and over.
+Zahanati Fitness Center is open from 6AM to 9PM at no additional charge to Animal Kingdom Lodge guests 14 and over.
 Those 14-17 must be accompanied by parent or guardian.
-Guests of other resorts may use the fitness center for $12 per day, based on availability.
-The purchase of a spa treatment includes use of the adjacent fitness center for the day of treatment.

 The Fitness Center has a full line of Cybex equipment, including a Smith machine.
 The cardiovascular area has Life Fitness Treadmills, Stairmasters and Bicycles (regular and recumbent).

-There is an area in the lobby and also in Mara with a TV and VCR that plays Disney movies.
+There is an area in the lobby and also in Mara with a TV that plays Disney movies.
 Pumbaa’s Arcade appeals to many kids.

 There is no child care activity center at this resort.
 For child care alternatives, visit our Child Care FAQ.